pandoc-jp/pandoc-doc-ja/users-guide.rst

    Table:  Demonstration of simple table syntax.

-The headers and table rows must each fit on one line.
-Column alignments are determined by the position of the header text relative to the dashed line below it: [4]_
+The header and table rows must each fit on one line.
+Column alignments are determined by the position of the header text relative to the dashed line below it: [3]_

 -  If the dashed line is flush with the header text on the right side but extends beyond it on the left, the column is right-aligned.